Adaptive Shape Servoing of Elastic Rods using Parameterized Regression Features and Auto-Tuning Motion Controls: Introduction

-Based on the limitations of the above mentioned works, in this paper, we propose a new solution with the following original contributions: \begin{enumerate} \item We present new feedback feature vectors (constructed with the coefficients of B$\acute{\text{e}}$zier and NURBS) to efficiently represent elastic rods. \item We propose a new adaptive deformation controller with KF-based estimators and online parameter optimization. \item We report detailed simulations and experimental results to validate the proposed method. \end{enumerate} To the best of authors’ knowledge, this is the first time that a shape servo-controller uses B$\acute{\text{e}}$zier/NURBS to establish an explicit shape servo-loop.
-These features were used in \cite{Journals:Wang2018} but only to project the object's contour into the image plane, which largely differs from our feedback representation approach.
+This paper presents a new vision-based framework to automatically deform elastic rods into desired shapes.
+To quantify the configuration of these DLOs, we propose a general representation method based on parametric regression features, which enables to characterize shapes with a compact feedback-like vector.
+To the best of authors’ knowledge, this is the first time that a shape controller uses B$\acute{\text{e}}$zier/NURBS features to establish an \emph{explicit} shape servo-loop (both features were used in \cite{Journals:Wang2018}, but only to project a contour into an image plane, which largely differs from our approach).
+Our proposed method presents an adaptive control strategy that: (i) iteratively estimates the unknown deformation model (based on an unscented Kalman filter approach), and (ii) online adjusts the controller's parameters (which modulate the transient response).